XuBLin/590PresentGroupProject/README.md

 ## Data
-* The dataset used in genre_classification fold (evaluation.py , model.py , predictMusic.py ) should be download from this link (342 MiB)
+* The dataset used in genre_classification fold (evaluation.py , model.py , predictMusic.py ) should be download from this link (342 MiB). the fma_metadata and fma_small are used.
 https://os.unil.cloud.switch.ch/fma/fma_metadata.zip

-* We used the fma_metadata and fma_small from FMA dataset

 ## Citations